Georgia–Russia relations: Abkhazia

 Speaking in a 2006 interview with a Russian newspaper, Georgian Foreign Minister Gela Bezhuashvili said that Georgia would try to create channels for "direct dialogue" with Abkhazia and South Ossetia alongside existing negotiating formats.
-"Russia has lost its role as a mediator in the Georgian–Abkhazian conflict, Georgians are not Russian people" according to Bezhuashvili.
+"Russia has lost its role as a mediator in the Georgian–Abkhazian conflict; Georgians are not Russian people" according to Bezhuashvili.
 He also said that UN monitoring of the Kodori Gorge, which was suspended three years earlier, could resume within "two or three weeks" once security has been established.
-The following is the text of the interview published by Vremya Novostey on 4 August:
+The following is the text of the interview published by Vremya Novostey on August 4:

 The Georgian Foreign Ministry accuses Russian peacemakers of inactivity in the conflict zone of Abkhazia.
 "Russian peacekeepers continue to act in defiance of their mandated obligations, turning a blind eye to gross violation of law and human rights taking place in their very presence", according to the Georgian Foreign Ministry.

 According to the 2005–06 agreements, the withdrawal of Russian forces from Georgia was completed by January 1, 2008.

+On March 1, 2025, Badra Gunba won the presidential election in Abkhazia, a Russian-backed region internationally recognized as part of Georgia.
+Gunba, who had been acting president since November 2024 after protests ousted his predecessor, secured nearly 55% of the vote.
+Georgia condemned the election as a violation of its sovereignty.
+Abkhazia, plagued by an electricity crisis and economic reliance on Russia, has seen repeated political unrest.